-The human development completion degree program at SUNY Oswego's Syracuse campus is designed for transfer and returning students who are seeking to advance their careers in social services, psychology, counseling, and more.
+The human development completion degree program at SUNY Oswego’s Syracuse campus is designed for transfer and returning students who are seeking to advance their careers in social services, psychology, counseling and more.

 Overview

 Select two semester-long internships relevant to your career goals, and apply the academic material you’ve learned to working with people in a human-services role.
-Take courses to focus on the application of scientific method in program settings to better and more efficiently serve people using skills in program development and evaluation.
+Take courses to focus on the application of the scientific method in program settings to better and more efficiently serve people using skills in program development and evaluation.

 Curriculum